fluid-project/floeproject.org/src/collections/pages/index.md

 permalink: /
 ---

-The Floe project focuses on learner agency and life-long learning for all learners.
+Learner agency and life-long learning for all learners are central to the FLOE project.

 We share **strategies** and **techniques** for **inclusive teaching** that have come out of real world situations and co-design with marginalized learners.